Backward dynamics of non-expanding maps in Gromov hyperbolic metric spaces: Behaviour of the dilation at a BRFP under iterates

 \begin{remark} In view of Remark \ref{risultatoabarais}, it is natural to ask whether, with notation from the previous proposition, assuming that the Gromov compactification of $X$ is equivalent to the horofunction compactification of $X$.
 This turns out to be false, as the following example shows.
 Consider the infinite cylinder $X:=\{(x,y,z)\in \R^3\colon y^2+z^2=1\}$ with the Riemannian metric inherited from the euclidean metric on $\R^3$.
 If $d$ is the associated distance, we have that $\overline X^H$ is equivalent to $\overline X^G$, and both boundaries consist of a point $-\infty$ and a point $+\infty$.
 Consider the isometry Then $d((x,y,z), f(x,y,z))=\sqrt{1+\pi^2}$ for all $(x,y,z)\in X$, while $\log \lambda_{+\infty,p}(f)=-1$. \end{remark}

-Next we prove two equivalent characterizations of BRFPs. \begin{proposition} Let $(X,d)$ be a proper geodesic Gromov hyperbolic metric space and let $f:X\rightarrow X$ be a non-expanding map.
+Next we prove some equivalent characterizations of BRFPs. \begin{proposition} Let $(X,d)$ be a proper geodesic Gromov hyperbolic metric space and let $f:X\rightarrow X$ be a non-expanding map.
 Let $\eta\in\partial_GX$.
-The following are equivalent: \begin{enumerate} \item $\eta$ is a BRFP; \item there exists a geodesic ray $\gamma$ with endpoint $\eta$ such that the curve $f\circ\gamma$ is a $(1,B)$-quasi-geodesic for some $B\geq 0$; \item there exists a geodesic ray $\gamma$ with endpoint $\eta$ such that
+The following are equivalent: \begin{enumerate} \item $\eta$ is a BRFP; \item there exists a geodesic ray $\gamma$ with endpoint $\eta$ such that the curve $f\circ\gamma$ is a $(1,B)$-quasi-geodesic for some $B\geq 0$ with endpoint $\eta$; \item there exists a geodesic ray $\gamma$ with endpoint $\eta$ such that

 \item we have \end{enumerate} \end{proposition} \proof $[(1)\Rightarrow(2)]$ follows Proposition \ref{geoBRFP}. $[(2)\Rightarrow(3)]$ follows from \cite[Lemma 5.8]{AFGG}. $[(3)\Rightarrow(4)]$ is trivial. $[(4)\Rightarrow(1)]$ for all $p\in X$ we have